 2. Who would you say your influences were in the music industry growing up and why?

-Bob Marley, Dennis Brown, and Peter Tosh were main influences, I always had an interest in the revolutionary artists with a mission to fight against a bigger cause but using the power of music to get their point across.
+My influences include Bob Marley, Dennis Brown, and Peter Tosh.
+I always had an interest in the revolutionary artists with a mission to fight against a bigger cause but using the power of music to get their point across.

 3. Could you describe your experience at the Juno Awards and your reaction when you won an award for your sophomore album entitled ‘Everything’?

 The feeling was surreal.
 It was a memorable moment of achievement.
 So honoured that my peers acknowledged my work.
 The first person I called was my mom who told all her friends her son just won a ‘Junior’ award.
 (Laugh out Loud)